kprinssu/anne-keyboard-windows/README.md

 * Improve changing multiple button keyboard light colours

 ## Known Bugs
-* Profiles are not saved when the app closes
-* If the keyboard has been paired before, and connecting the keyboard will cause the app to not detect the keyboard (restarting the app fixes this)
+* If the keyboard has been paired before, and connecting the keyboard after launching the app will cause the app to not detect the keyboard (restarting the app will fix this)

 ## License
 The codebase and the project are released under the permissive MIT License.